Enforce a minimum required version of Transport Layer Security (TLS) for requests to a Service Bus namespace

 - The Azure Service Bus Data Owner role

 Role assignments must be scoped to the level of the Service Bus namespace or higher to permit a user to require a minimum version of TLS for the Service Bus namespace.
 For more information about role scope, see Understand scope for Azure RBAC.

 Be careful to restrict assignment of these roles only to those who require the ability to create a Service Bus namespace or update its properties.
 Use the principle of least privilege to ensure that users have the fewest permissions that they need to accomplish their tasks.
 For more information about managing access with Azure RBAC, see Best practices for Azure RBAC.

 The classic subscription administrator roles Service Administrator and Co-Administrator include the equivalent of the Azure Resource Manager Owner role.
 The Owner role includes all actions, so a user with one of these administrative roles can also create and manage Service Bus namespaces.
-For more information, see Classic subscription administrator roles, Azure roles, and Azure AD administrator roles.
+For more information, see Azure roles, Microsoft Entra roles, and classic subscription administrator roles.

 When a client sends a request to Service Bus namespace, the client establishes a connection with the Service Bus namespace endpoint first, before processing any requests.
 The minimum TLS version setting is checked after the TLS connection is established.
 If the request uses an earlier version of TLS than that specified by the setting, the connection will continue to succeed, but the request will eventually fail.

 Due to backwards compatibility, namespaces that do not have the

 MinimumTlsVersion setting specified or have specified this as 1.0, we do not do any TLS checks when connecting via the SBMP protocol.